Fukuwatari Station

 Fukuwatari Station (福渡駅, Fukuwatari-eki) is a passenger railway station located in the Takebe-chō neighborhood of Kita-ku of the city of Okayama, Okayama Prefecture, Japan.
 It is operated by West Japan Railway Company (JR West).

 Lines

 Fukuwatari Station is served by the Tsuyama Line, and is located 30.3 kilometers from the southern terminus of the line at Okayama.

 Station layout

-The station consists of one ground-level side platform and one grind-level island platform serving three tracks.
+The station consists of one ground-level side platform and one ground-level island platform serving three tracks.
 The wooden station building is located on the side of Platform 1, which is the side platform, and is connected to Platforms 2 and 3, which are on the island platform, via a footbridge.
 The island platform has a waiting room.
 The station is unattended.